dsc-courses/dsc80-2024-fa/syllabus.md

 Form before the assignment deadline, the submission will not be accepted and you will receive a 0.**

-Note that we will not grant deadline extensions for the Final Project deadline of June 8.
+Note that we will not grant deadline extensions for Project Checkpoint deadlines and the Final Project deadline.

 ### Redemption Policy for Labs and Projects